 In the case of single-target safety violations, a quickly executable escape maneuver is computed to enforce a minimum RN separation between spacecraft while increasing along-track separation.
-The escape is computed as a single impulse that achieves a minimum RN separation as per analytical conditions on the ROE [35] and an along-track drift rate prescribed by a tuned relative semi-major axis.
-Finding appropriate ROE is inherently a guidance problem which can be solved exactly in closed form via Gauss' Variational Equations (GVE) [28].
+The escape is computed as a single impulse that achieves a minimum RN separation as per analytical conditions on the ROE [36] and an along-track drift rate prescribed by a tuned relative semi-major axis.
+Finding appropriate ROE is inherently a guidance problem which can be solved exactly in closed form via Gauss' Variational Equations (GVE) [29].
 The time of the maneuver is selected to be as soon as possible after the contingency is detected while permitting time for the execution of buffered maneuvers.
-The algorithm will be validated in orbit during the VISORS mission.